July 14th 2018 – By: William Larsen – Civilians News – “News For All Views” – Is Charity Hurting The Economy? –

-Because I find that most Americans choose 1 of 2 philosophies, concerning money and personal finance, in America today.
+I find that most Americans choose 1 of 2 philosophies concerning money and personal finance, in America today.

-On one hand, I believe most Americans adopt the following mindset…… “I have a personal relationship with my finances and what is mine, is mine alone.
-Furthermore; all investments, funds, incomes and finances, are solely an individual conquest, combined with a belief system……
+On one hand, I think that most Americans adopt the following mindset…… “I have a personal relationship with my finances and what is mine, is mine alone.
+Under this pretense; all investments, funds, incomes and finances, are solely an individual conquest combined with a personal belief system.”

 In God We Trust.

-I tie that philosophy into religion because in my personal experience….
-MANY AMERICANS adopt this philosophy and tend to believe that their bank accounts, essentially represent their religious beliefs (or lack thereof), quite literally……..
+I tie that philosophy into religion because I find that MOST AMERICANS adopt this philosophy and tend to believe that their bank accounts… essentially represent their religious beliefs (or lack thereof), quite literally…….

-Furthermore, I find that the people who prescribe to this philosophy, also tend to believe that their way of life, tied to religion and individuality, is reflected in their personal finances.
-More specifically, I find that people who follow this philosophy, regarding money, typically tend to believe that everyone who develops similar spirituality, is going to have money.
-For this reason, I also find that these types of people, often do not believe in social responsibility, nor charity, under the premise that these things actually HURT the economy, as well as the individual.
+To be clear, I find that most Americans adopt this philosophy and tend to believe that their way of life, tied to a religious outlook and individuality, is somehow reflected in their personal finances.
+More specifically, I find that people who adopt this philosophy, regarding money, also typically believe that other people who develop similar spirituality… are going to come about money, as well.
+For this reason, I also believe that these types of people… often don’t believe in social responsibility, nor charity, under the premise that these things actually HURT the economy, as well as the individual.

-On the other hand, the way that…..
-I PERSONALLY PERCEIVE MONEY….. is that people are SERVING YOU; dinner at restaurants, your electricity, butchering your meat and educating your children….. and that we all have a certain, “social responsibility,” to acknowledge the economy as bigger than us…..
-I find this particularly true for those in positions of power, who make in excess of 10’s and 100’s of millions of dollars, in today’s day and age.
+On the other hand, I perceive finance in terms of the daily; food, electric, and education, bestowed upon wealthy elites and the middle class alike… and for those reasons, I believe that we all have a certain, “social responsibility,” to acknowledge the economy as a whole.
+Also, I find that this is particularly true for those who make in excess of 10’s and 100’s of millions of dollars, in today’s day and age.

-Furthermore, along that line of thinking, charity is not charity at all.
-In this mindset, charity becomes a, “social responsibility,” that the wealthy have to the poor, in terms of hiring and maintaining a fair amount of workers but also in spreading some wealth to the lower class.
-Under this premise, I believe that everyone rich and poor, has an innate responsibility to think of the economy, in terms of, “social responsibility.”
+Furthermore, along that line of thinking charity is not charity at all.
+In this mindset… charity then becomes a, “social responsibility,” that the wealthy have to the poor, in terms of hiring and maintaining a fair amount of workers but also in spreading some wealth to the lower class.
+Under this premise, I believe that everyone, both rich and poor… has an innate responsibility to think of the economy in terms of, “social responsibility.”

-However, these 2 philosophies are very different…….. especially if your running a business.
+Nevertheless, these 2 philosophies are very different… and even contradict… while running a business today.

 Regardless, I work at Rockefeller Plaza, in NYC and I can’t emphasize enough just how much these 2 philosophies impact people’s daily lives.
-Furthermore, objectively speaking, it is somewhat fair to believe in either philosophy and in fact, those who adopt the foremost philosophy, tend to be more successful.
+Furthermore, objectively speaking, it is somewhat fair to believe in either philosophy and those who adopt the foremost philosophy, tend to be more successful.

-This is particularly true because in today’s, “internet age,” hiring large numbers of employees, is often times an un-necessary protocal.
-As the PROUD owner of an Artificial Intelligence startup myself, (*www.ArtificialIntelligenceProject.com) I can attest that from my own personal experiences, I could run a fairly large tech firm, with very little human resources……..
-In fact, I would estimate that a really good tech guru, could run a major tech company, like my Artificial Intelligence startup, with 5 – 25 really good employees.
+This is particularly true because in today’s, “internet age,” hiring large numbers of employees is often times un-necessary.
+As the owner of an Artificial Intelligence startup myself, (*www.ArtificialIntelligenceProject.com), I can attest that from my personal experiences I could run a fairly large tech firm… with very little human resources.
+In fact, I would estimate that a really good tech guru… could run a major tech company, like my Artificial Intelligence startup, with 5 – 25 really good employees.

 So what should a business do?
 Drive profits?
 Or help their fellow man?
-Which is scary to me because we’re living in an era of automation, where most businesses don’t need as many employees, as before……… Furthermore, our economy tends to REWARD businesses, that often times take a somewhat benevolent approach to social responsibility, in terms of job creation and pay structures/wealth distribution.
+Which is scary to me because we’re living in an era of automation where most companies don’t need as many employees, as before.
+Furthermore, in today’s economy the US government tends to reward people who take a benevolent approach towards social responsibility, particularly in terms of job creation and pay structures/wealth distribution.

 So which is it?

 Which economic philosophy ought a person to adopt… in 2018, especially in terms of, “personal finance,” and building a private enterprise?
 Should we shun charity and view money as strictly an individual endeavor?
 And what if that means hiring only 25 employees, at a billion dollar tech firm?

 Or should we bite the bullet and help those in need?
 What if that means helping those who don’t always help themselves?
-Should we view money as a spiritual conquest?
-Or view money in a societal fashion?
-Because we’re currently rewarding the less charitable philosophy and quite honestly, I don’t even know how to feel about the concept of, “charity,” anymore.
+Should we view money as a spiritual conquest or as a civilization, as a whole?
+Because we’re currently rewarding the less charitable philosophy and quite honestly… I can’t stand the ambiguity.

 -William Larsen, Civilians News